 My husband and I decided that we would not be on the pill soon after getting married, given what we both knew of my condition.
 A year later, no pregnancy, we knew something was up.
 Since it’s been a year of trying already we can look into fertility options.
 The first being a surgery to clean up any endo that may be impacting the ovaries and uterus.
 Following that, we can go to a reproductive clinic for further interventions.

-The surgery did clear some endo up, but after no further luck we were in the office of a reproductive endocrinologist.
+The surgery did clear some endo up, but after no further luck, we were in the office of a reproductive endocrinologist.
 She said I was young and didn’t have clarity on what or how she would actually ‘treat’ my infertility.
-So instead, she simply tested my hormones and monitored my cycles for about 6 months, with a whole whack of negative pregnancy tests.
+So instead, she simply ran me through standard testing and treatments, with a whole whack of negative pregnancy tests.

 This initial response that she doesn’t see what’s wrong, and that I am young was the additional push I needed.
 The push to follow a gut feeling of mine to own my health and get it back on track by myself.

-While being monitored by the clinic I made enourmous changes in my diet and lifestyle.
-I did it all- vegan diet, multiple detoxs, macrobiotic diet, whole foods pantry stock, vitamins for the first time in my life, yoga and qi gong, naturopaths and doctors of traditional Chinese medicine.
+While being monitored by the clinic I made enormous changes in my diet and lifestyle.
+I did it all- vegan diet, multiple detoxes, macrobiotic diet, whole foods pantry stock, vitamins for the first time in my life, yoga and qi gong, naturopaths and doctors of traditional Chinese medicine.
 I also read a ridiculous number of books on all of these topics and became a nutrition geek to say the least.

 One year into the changes, which went well beyond the food, I saw and felt the results.
 There was a stubborn ten pounds that somehow just came off.
 A bounce in my step I hadn’t had in years.
 An openness and strength that made me feel like my best self.
 And most importantly my cramps, headaches and mood swings were gone.
 Not lessened….gone.